paularmstrong/build-tracker/docs/docs/guides/contributing.md

 ### Other help

 Build Tracker uses [Docusaurus](https://docusaurus.io) for generating it's docs.
 If you're unfamiliar with any of the internals of how the docs are built, structured, or how to add a feature to them, the [official docs](https://docusaurus.io) are the best place to start.

+## Publishing

+1. `yarn build` - Build all packages
+2. `yarn lerna publish` - Lerna will request a new version and publish only the changed packages